jorgektch/python-hacks/README.md

 # Python hacks
-Fun web projects built with Python only.
+Fun projects built with Python only.